onoja123/Onoja123/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...WeYelp
-- 🌱 I’m currently learning ...figma to make cool designs
+- 🌱 I’m currently learning ...fullstack web development
 - 👯 I’m looking to collaborate with ...Google
 - 🤔 I’m looking for help with ...Anyone
 - 💬 Ask me about ...Anything